Livku2/Android-Runtime-Il2Cpp-Dumper/README.md

 A runtime dumper for android

 ### Using the mod
+You have to decompile the apk

+Put the .so file in the lib/arm64-v8a folder

-You have to decompile the apk, then go to smali/com/unity3d/player and open UnityPlayerActivity.smali
+Then go to smali/com/unity3d/player and open UnityPlayerActivity.smali

 Then go to OnCreate and add this